turingschool/career-development-curriculum/module_one/feedback_ii_team_retro.md

   * What are the next steps?
   * Who is owning that action step?
   * When will it be done by?
+4. Put your next retro on the calendar
+  * Assign roles: facilitator, timekeeper, notetaker, etc.

 ### Debrief/Closing
 2-3 groups share out their takeaways from the retro: